 It is important to realize that course seat reservation is NOT registration.
 Starting in March students continuing on into the next academic year are allowed to reserve seats in classes for the following year through the student portal.
 Registration confirms that a student is on campus and attending classes.
-Course seat reservations will be cancelled if a student does not register by the end of Registration day.
+Course seat reservations will be cancelled if a student does not register by the end of the last day to add a class.
 Students on the waitlist will be given the vacant seats.